-Alliance for Shared Health (ASH) is a non-profit organization designed to provide a member sharing program for access to specific health care needs.
+Alliance for Shared Health (ASH) is a 501(c)3 non-profit health sharing ministry designed to provide a member sharing program for access to specific health care needs.
 Members share in medical needs per the ASH Guidelines in this booklet.
 Your member monthly contribution may be collected by a third party and sent to ASH on behalf of the members.